-Note: These are areas that will require the spa owner to perform routine maintenance.
-These are not areas covered under the warranty of the spa.
+NOTE: These maintenance procedures are the responsibility of the spa owner to perform.
+These procedures are not covered by the spa warranty.

 CLEANING JETS

 The majority of jets in your spa can individually be turned on/off.
 If any of these jets become hard to turn, it will be necessary to remove the jet to clean it as grit/sand and mineral deposit may be present.